Shashwat1218/Threat-Intelligence-Aggregator/README.md

-# Threat-Intelligence-Aggregator
+# Threat Intelligence Aggregator

+## Overview
-A collaborative project to aggregate and analyze cybersecurity threat data
+A tool to fetch, aggregate, and analyze cybersecurity threat data.